loathers/garbage-collector/README.md

 Garbo is minimally configurable to make things simpler for both the users and the developers, and it will always try to make the most profitable decisions possible.

+## Is Garbo for me?

+Probably!
+Unlike Volcano farming, a stable 3,450 MPA option which takes a few thousand meat to get permanently set up for, Garbo responds well to various shinies at your disposal.
+However, it is entirely possible to get respectable results on accounts without a single IotM - a Seal Clubber with Transcendent Olfaction, all the relevant +meat% and +item% skills permed, and a suite of aftercore farmable gear plus a mafia pointer finger ring should be able to still pull in about 4,000 MPA once limited-per-day buffs run out.
+And the shinier you are, the higher this number grows!
+High-end users report getting in the range of 6,000 MPA in their end-day turns, and get to have high early meat generation via chained Knob Goblin Embezzler copy fights.

+Consult [this page](ITEMS.md) for a list of various items that are useful to have for Garbo, as well as a list of shinies that it supports and extracts value from.
+The baseline 4,000 MPA setup is detailed there as well, with a matching spreadsheet.

 ## Setup

 To install the script, use the following command in the KoLMafia CLI.